Isparta Süleyman Demirel Airport

 Isparta Süleyman Demirel Airport (IATA: ISE, ICAO: LTFC) (Isparta Süleyman Demirel Havalimanı), inaugurated on July 21, 1997, is an airport serving the city of Isparta in south-western Turkey.
 Located in the Keçiborlu district, it is 28 km from the city.
 The airport is named after the 9th President of Turkey, Süleyman Demirel, who was a native of Isparta.

 Facilities

 The airport's passenger terminal which can also serve international flights, covers an area of 5,400 m2 and has an annual capacity of 600,000 passengers.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Isparta Airport: